ibm-cloud-docs/openwhisk/runtimes.md

 Deprecated runtimes are not marked as such in this response until the runtime is finally disabled.
 Deprecated runtimes are only marked as such in the console and in this documentation ([Available images and runtimes](#runtimes_available)).

 When you troubleshoot a failing action (400, bad request) to identify whether a disabled runtime is used, check for `deprecated=true` in the query response.
 Actions that use a disabled runtime can be only read or deleted.
-Execution of such an action is not possible.
+You cannot run such an action.

 To update the runtime of this action to a supported one, see [changing action runtime](/docs/openwhisk?topic=openwhisk-actions#actions_update).